djhshih/dgraph/dot2dg.md

 However, the implementation is still more complex and more tightly coupled than it should be.

-The main maintainability problem is that one module currently owns too many concerns:
+The main maintainability problem is that too much behavior still spans multiple concerns:
 - DOT graph-shape interpretation
 - semantic IR construction
-- runtime graph construction
+- runtime graph construction in `dgraph.dot.interpret`
+- `.dg` source emission in `dgraph.dot.compile`
-- source-expression normalization
+- source-expression normalization through `dgraph.logic.compile`
 - alias/reuse analysis
-- Python formatting
 - variable naming

 That coupling is why fixing one bug previously caused regressions elsewhere.